Back to all posts

 • Match the material to its handling needs: Choose Gator Board for a rigid, professional finish that withstands frequent handling and transport.
 For projects that require easy, lightweight setup and minimal movement, Foam Core is the ideal, easy-to-manage material.

-Gator Board vs. Foam Core: What’s the Difference?
+Gator Board vs. Foam Core: What’s the Real Difference?

 When you’re planning a presentation, setting up a trade show booth, or creating in-store signage, the material you print on is just as important as the design itself.
 Two of the most common choices are Gator Board and Foam Core.
 While they might look similar at first glance, they have distinct differences in durability, use, and cost.
 Understanding these differences will help you pick the perfect material for your project and get the results you want.
 Let’s break down what makes each one unique.